ssamsonau/NDSB/README.md

----
-title: "Readme"
-output: html_document
----
-These files can be run only once

-* resizeImages.R - resizes all images of train set to a fixed size.
-Does inversion.

-* resizeImages_test.R - the same as above for test set
+This code was written to participate in Kaggle [National Data Science Bowl](https://www.kaggle.com/c/datasciencebowl)
+Features are extracted from images.
+Random Forest is used to make predictions

+**Feature extraction:**

+* EBimageFeatureExtraction.R - extract various characteristics of the image.
+Usage of EBImage package.
+Distribution of mass by radius and angles.

-* imToData.R - reads images of train set to Matrix
+* imToData.R - script to perform feature extraction and to form csv file.

-* imToData_test.R - the same as above for the test set
+* imToData_test.R - the same for test data

-These files can be run many times for different models
+* join_with_Vadim_Data.R - join features with those obtained by a teammate

+* balance_classes.R - file contains a function that can be used to under or over sample unbalanced classes

+**Make model**

+* make_model.R

+* mcLogLoss.R - calculates multiclass log loss if needed

-* make_model.R - train model
+* mcLogLoss_metrics.R - use mcLogLoss.R with caret package

+**Predict**

-* predict.R - use obtained from preivious step model for prediction
+* predict.R - make prediction

+* dominoRunScript.R - run prediction file on domino lab

+* correct_file_created_by_domino.R - corrects a submission file created by domino